MASS SCHEDULE - this weekend (Sunday, Jan 17, 2021)

-Bishop Soto has asked that parish churches remain open during regular hours, especially on Sundays, for those wishing to offer private prayer and adoration of the Blessed Sacrament.
-St. Francis Church will be open from 9:00-11:30am and 1:00-3:00pm weekdays and 11:30am-3pm on Sundays for private prayer.
+Bishop Soto has asked that parish churches remain open for those wishing to offer private prayer and adoration of the Blessed Sacrament.
+St. Francis Church will be open from 9:00am-3:00pm weekdays for private prayer.
 Entrance to the church is by the side door in the breezeway.
 Please check this page for updates.

 Individual confession will be offered by appointment only.